yuqiii-wang/KnowledgeNotes/math/algebra/differential_and_integral/integral_approx/gauss_hermite_quad.md

 ##  Gauss–Hermite quadrature definition

-Gauss–Hermite quadrature is a form of Gaussian quadrature for approximating the value of integrals of the following kind:
+Gauss–Hermite quadrature is a form of Gaussian quadrature for approximating the value of integrals of the following kind (in contrast to Legendre polynomial that $e^{-x^2}$ is replaced with $1$):
 $$
 \int_{-\infty}^{+\infty}
 e^{-x^2} f(x) dx